Author: Colby Uva

 " I definitely recommend this trip for anyone in Dana Point or the Orange County area. "

 After landing 3 fish on heavy tackle and light drag, and knowing that the limit was 5 per person.
 I pulled out my spinning rod, a penn spinfisher 4500 spooled with 30Lb braid, and with the 12Lb fluorocarbon leader.
 It was time to go light tackle and have fun with these fish.
 With the light tackle, I just let them take it and the fish just tired themselves out.
 It was a lot of fun, I landed two 15Lb yellowfin with this method.

 I had the pleasure of fishing with an older gentleman in his late 70’s from Arizona, him and his wife and his son had come together.
 His knees where done, and he had to sit up on the bow but boy was he still living life, he landed his own yellowfin as well.

 I don’t think I saw a single angler was without a smile on their face on the ride home.
 Plenty of meat would be brought home, and plenty of arms were sore, and bruised.
-I definitely recommend this trip for anyone in the Dana Point area.
+I definitely recommend this trip for anyone in Dana Point or the Orange County area.
 This trip is $130 , which is much less expensive than leaving out of the major ports, with access to the same fish.

 We Help Millions Of Anglers Spend More Time Fishing